-Within this site, you will find the basics of Gaulish Polytheism.
-You will also find Gaulish Polytheists working on many things within the Gaulish Community.
+Within this site, you will find the basics of Galatîbessus (Gaulish Customs).
+You will also find Galatîs (a Gaulish person) working on many things within the Gaulish Community.
 Such as Myths, Language, Holidays, Rituals, Tribal Recon, Arts and Crafts, Folk Magic, and many great Cultus are being formed.
 So come and be involved with the Customs and Traditions that are being forged.

-In order to become a Gaulish Polytheist, one must have these basic understandings.
+In order to get invovled in Galatîbessus (Gaulish Customs), one must have these basic understandings.

 - A structure for basic ritual